AdobeDocs/commerce-admin.en/help/customers/login-as-customer.md

 ## Customer account permission for remote shopping assistance

-To allow the ability for the merchant to log in as the customer from the Admin, a customer must enable the feature:
+To enable account access for store support staff from the Admin, a customer must enable the feature for their account:

 1. Go to the **[!UICONTROL Account Information]** page.